How to Start an Organization

 - Have you thought about what you would place in a Constitution?
 You will have to provide a copy of your constitution at the time you submit your application (see steps below).

-Steps for becoming a chartered organization on campus
+Steps for becoming a registered organization on campus

-Step 2: Create your proposed organizations constitution.
+Step 2: Create your proposed organization's constitution.
 Your constitution should reflect the purpose and goals of the organization and should include guidelines to govern the organization.
-Here is a Student Organization Sample Constitution to use when creating one for your organization.
+Follow the Student Organization Sample Constitution and Constitution Checklist when creating one for your organization.

-Step 3: Log into Pioneer Engage at pioneerengage.twu.edu using your pioneer portal log in.
+- Log into Pioneer Engage using your Pioneer Portal login.

 - Once you are logged in click on “ORGANIZATIONS”, which brings up the list of our current organizations on campus.